bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 # Ubuntu keyboard map like OS X

 When switching from OS X to the Ubuntu desktop, you're essentially moving from a three-modifier system (command/alt/ctrl) to a two+1 modifier system (ctrl/alt + super).
 Super has a special role usually to do with rearranging windows etc. However, in OS X (especially if you use the Terminal) you cannot get away with using all three.
-In Ubuntu, you could.
+In Ubuntu, you could just use ctrl/alt if you didn't have a Super key.

-## Operating system and window manager
+## Operating system and window manager: Ubuntu 19.04/19.10 with Gnome.

-These notes here were developed for Ubuntu 19.04/10.10, which uses gnome as the default desktop manager.
+These notes here were developed for Ubuntu 19.04/19.10, which uses gnome as the default desktop manager.
 Previous versions of ubuntu used other desktop managers, and some of these notes will not be applicable.

 ## Overall keyboard shortcuts: gsettings